License Plate Recognition Camera API (LPR/ALPR)

 plateNumber / licensePlateNumber | Detected plate text (e.g., JP116D) |

-vehicleListType | whiteList, blackList, or strangerList (IPC v1.x) |
+vehicleListType | IPC: whiteList, blackList, temporaryList, or absent if not in database |

 licensePlateAttribute/color | Plate color (NVR v2.0) |